Valerio Fioravanti: Trial

 In 1990, an appeal acquitted all four of those convicted of responsibility for the bombing, but Fioravanti and Mambro were again prosecuted and convicted: in 1995, a final judgement by the Supreme Court confirmed their earlier convictions and sentences.
-After a series of separate trials, in 2007 Ciavardini was also convicted of responsibility for the Bologna bombing.
-Protestations of innocence from all three won them a measure of support from a range of politicians, jurists and academics.
+After a series of separate trials, in 2007, Ciavardini was also convicted of responsibility for the Bologna bombing.
+Protestations of innocence from all three won them a measure of support from some politicians, jurists and academics.

 Imprisonment

 Mambro was ostracised in prison.
 Fellow prisoner Anna Laura Braghetti, serving time for Red Brigades terrorism, was sympathetic and befriended her, later becoming Mambro's cellmate.

-In 1985 Fioravanti and Mambro were married while serving their sentences.
+In 1985, Fioravanti and Mambro were married while serving their sentences.
 In 1997, the Venice Film Festival debuted a documentary of Fioravanti's on Rome's Rebibbia prison, Piccoli Ergastoli ("Little Life Sentences").

 Release

 Despite continuing to deny responsibility for the Bologna massacre, both were given day release from the prison.
 Mambro worked outside at an anti-death penalty organisation from 1998; her daughter with Fioravanti was born two years later, and Mambro was conditionally released in 2002.
 Fioravanti was given day release from 2000, and conditionally released in 2004.
 The conditions ended in 2009.
 Fioravanti and Mambro have repudiated and expressed regret for their admitted terrorist activities, and continue to maintain they had no involvement in the Bologna station bombing.